 There are two ways to get one "config.txt":

-- You create this file by yourself, which can be facilitated using the Mass Deployment Utility.
-See Configuration Files (on page 413). - You download the raw configuration data from the device.
+- You create this file by yourself.
+See Configuration Files (on page 418). - You download the raw configuration data from the device.

 The downloaded raw configuration contains almost all of current settings on your device.